wyhitcs/team-letsencrypt/draftv1.md

 ####2.3.2.2 Build, Integration and Test Approach

-To provide developers a convenient environment and also protect project source version, Let's Encrypt has an offical workflow for building, integrating and testing.
+To provide developers a convenient environment and also protect project source version, Let's Encrypt has an official workflow for building, integrating and testing.

 ##### **Build**

 Let's Encrypt supports multiple operating systems.
-Users can install client according to their requirements.
-However, developers should have their own local copies based on their platform and run the client in developer mode from local tree for technical test.
+Users can install the client according to their requirements.
+However, developers should have their own local copies based on their platform and run the client in developer mode from local tree for a technical test.

 ##### **Integration**

 To contribute to Let's Encrypt project, developers have to follow the strict integration process made by project team.

-- Developers can firstly find open issues in the github issue tracker or post new issues for their own idea.
+- Developers can firstly find open issues in the GitHub issue tracker or post new issues for their own idea.

 - Then developers start to work on the problem, post a comment to let others know and seek feedback on the plan where appropriate.